MicrosoftDocs/OfficeDocs-Support/Teams/teams-sign-in/office-365-accounts-cannot-sign-in.md

 To resolve this issue, follow these steps:

 1. In the Microsoft 365 admin center, locate **Settings** -> **Services & add-ins** -> **Microsoft Teams**.
 2. Select **Settings by user/license type**, and then configure the relevant license type to enable the user.

+NOTE: It may take up to 24 hours after enabling the licence for the user to be able to access their Microsoft Teams tenant.